Foreign relations of Iran: Territorial disputes

-Iran-Israel war
+Twelve-Day War

-Israel launched surprise attacks on key military and nuclear facilities in Iran on 13 June 2025, which started the Iran–Israel war.
+Israel launched surprise attacks on key military and nuclear facilities in Iran on 13 June 2025, which started the Twelve-Day War.
 Israeli air and ground forces assassinated some of Iran's prominent military leaders, nuclear scientists, and politicians. and damaged or destroyed Iran's air defenses and some of its nuclear and military facilities.
 Iran retaliated with waves of missile and drone strikes against Israeli cities and military sites.
 The United States, which defended Israel against Iranian missiles and drones, took offensive action on the ninth day of the war by bombing three Iranian nuclear sites.
 Iran retaliated by firing missiles at a U.S. base in Qatar.

 European powers, especially France, proposed a diplomatic deal offering Iran limited sanctions relief and recognition of peaceful nuclear rights in exchange for halting uranium enrichment and cutting support to regional militias.
 Meanwhile, Russia and China supported Iran politically, criticizing Israeli aggression, but avoided direct involvement.
-Gulf states like Qatar and Oman acted as neutral intermediaries, facilitating indirect communication between Iran, the U.S., and Israel.
+Gulf states like Qatar and Oman acted as neutral intermediaries, facilitating indirect communication between Iran, the United States, and Israel.
 G7 foreign ministers, meeting shortly afterward in The Hague on June 25, reinforced the message by urging Iran to resume cooperation with the International Atomic Energy Agency (IAEA) and return to nuclear negotiations.
 These combined efforts led to a fragile ceasefire on June 24.
 Khamenei's isolation during the war, with access restricted to his closest aides, coincided with diplomatic efforts in Geneva, which Arab officials said were complicated by him being difficult to reach.